vikram111/ProgrammingTask/README.md

   'GET /download/counter/ HTTP/1.1',
   'GET /asset.css HTTP/1.1'
 }</p>

+# Setting up
+1. Install dependencies by running the following command from the project root where the package.json exists <br>
+    `npm install`
 ## Running the code
 `npm start`<br>
 The above command will execute the code and print the following ouput on the console.